decretist/Dissertation/Chapter3/chapter3.md

 out to be an accident of the specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

+[^tmp_b]: @winroth_where_2013.
+The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

 [^b]: **Placeholder for Pennington, Larson footnote** Pennington asserts that "[t]he main reason that Winroth created a second